 class foundations,web,app,web_mobile,web_desktop,app_ios,app_android,testing_ideas layer;

-Most video platforms still split vertical and horizontal browsing.
-I created a dynamic layout that unifies both.
-Please test it below: switch devices, shuffle scenarios, change story position, and try to break it!
+Most video platforms still treat vertical and horizontal browsing as separate experiences.
+I designed a dynamic layout that accommodates both in one system.
+Try the playground below: switch devices, shuffle scenarios, move stories around, and see where it breaks.

 Grid + Carousel PlaygroundShuffle scenarios, switch devices, and test how 16:9 and 9:16 videos behave across layouts.